 Upon resignation or in instances where a participant's employment is terminated for cause or as a result of unsatisfactory performance, their unvested rights will lapse.
 In other circumstances, a person ceasing employment may retain unvested rights with vesting to be tested at the end of the relevant performance period.
 However, in all cases, the Board has discretion to permit a participant to retain unvested rights, including a discretion to reduce the number of retained unvested rights to reflect the part of the performance period for which the participant was employed.
-Shareholder approval has been obtained for the purposes of sections 200B and 200E of the Corporations Act to permit the Company to give a benefit to a participant who holds a managerial or executive office in these circumstances.
-This approval was expressed to be for the period up to the 2021 annual general meeting.
+Shareholder approval is being sought for the purposes of sections 200B and 200E of the Corporations Act to permit the Company to give a benefit to a participant who holds a managerial or executive office in these circumstances (see Item 5).
+(This approval has previously been obtained in 2018).